ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

       h <- c # invoke "innerHeight" ()
       return (w, h)

-As you can see Sunroof is easy to use and reflects the generated JavaScript closely.
-But there is much more to Sunroof then this small example shows.
+As you can see Sunroof mirrors JavaScript closely, and allows access to the capabilities a browser provides.
+But is this Haskell for Haskell's sake?
+We do not think so:

+ * Sunroof is a deeply embedded DSL, so it is easy to write functions that generate custom code.
+ * Sunroof provides some level of type safely on top of JavaScript, including typed arrays, finite maps, functions and continuations.
-Sunroof also offers an abstraction over the JavaScript threading model.
+ * Sunroof also offers an abstraction over the JavaScript threading model, by proving to types of threads, atomic and (cooperatively) blocking.
-This enables you to use Haskell concurrency patterns like `MVar` or `Chan` in the Sunroof code (`JSMVar` and `JSChan`).
+   On top of this, Sunroof provides some Haskell concurrency patterns like `MVar` or `Chan` (`JSMVar` and `JSChan`).

-The [`sunroof-server` package][HackageSunroofServer] offers a ready to use webserver to deploy generated JavaScript on the fly.
-It enables you to interleave Haskell and JavaScript computations as needed, through synchronous or asynchronous calls.
+ * Furthermore, the [`sunroof-server` package][HackageSunroofServer] offers a ready to use web-server to deploy generated JavaScript on the fly.
+It enables you to interleave Haskell and JavaScript computations as needed, through synchronous or asynchronous remote procedure calls.

 [A number of examples][GitHubSunroofWikiExamples] and [a tutorial][GitHubSunroofWikiTutorial] is provided on